‘Balika Vadhu’ actor and ‘Bigg Boss’ winner Sidharth Shukla dies at 40 | Entertainment

 Shukla, who is survived by his mother and two sisters, was dead when he was taken to the Cooper Hospital in Juhu around 10.20 am, authorities at the hospital said.
 Though some reports suggested a heart attack, the cause of his sudden death, which sent shockwaves through the industry and TV fandom and ignited fresh debate on the pulls and pressures of showbiz, is not immediately clear.

 ''He was brought dead to the hospital.
-The cause of the death will be known after the post-mortem is conducted... it will take some time,'' Cooper Hospital Dean Dr. Shailesh Mohite told PTI.
+The cause of the death will be known after the post-mortem is conducted...,'' Cooper Hospital Dean Dr Shailesh Mohite told PTI.

-''We are now waiting for the police 'panchayat, then a post-mortem will happen,'' Bhavsar said.
+The actor's body will be kept at the state government post mortem centre overnight and the post mortem report will be released tomorrow on Friday.

+''Once the certificate (of death) is given by the doctor, the police will issue the NOC (no objection certificate) to the relatives and then they can claim the body.
+However, it's the investigating officer who deals with the report of post mortem.
+It is confidential information between the doctors doing the autopsy and investigating officer,'' Dean Mohite said later in the day.

-The Mumbai-born actor's family stated his PR team requesting the media to draw a line and ''give his family and loved one's space and let them grieve''.
+The Mumbai born actor's family issued a statement through his PR team requesting the media to draw a line and ''give his family and loved ones space and let them grieve''.

 ''We are all in pain.
 We are as shocked as you are.
 And all of us knew Sidharth was a private person, so please respect his privacy, his family's privacy.
 And please pray for his soul to rest in peace,'' it said.
 Shukla began his career as a model and made his acting debut with a lead role in the TV show ''Babul Ka Aangann Chootey Na''.
 He later appeared on shows such as ''Jaane Pehchaane Se...
 Ye Ajnabbi'', ''Love U Zindagi'' but it was ''Balika Vadhu'' that made him famous.